 Rely on shorter application development cycles, and deliver better quality software, with greater adoption among users.

-Build a true hybrid cloud container platform, and deploy OpenShift in the cloud or your own datacenter.
-Migrate applications seamlessly no matter where you run.
+Build a real hybrid cloud container platform and deploy OpenShift in the cloud or on your own datacenter.
+Migrate applications seamlessly, no matter where you run.

 Operate with confidence